MicrosoftDocs/powerapps-docs/powerapps-docs/user/assign-or-share-records.md

 ## Assign a record to a user or team

 1. From a list of records, select the record that you want to assign to someone else.
+You can select multiple records.

    > [!div class="mx-imgBorder"]
    > ![Select record that you want o reassign](media/reassign-1.png "Select record that you want o reassign")